NSO-developer/drned-xmnr/README.md

 ## What it can do

 Apart from this file that presents an overview of the tool's capabilities, the main documentation is the drned-xmnr.yang file, where each command is described.

 Before working with this tool you need a device configured in NSO and connected.
 For doing that you may want to use the [Pioneer](https://github.com/NSO-developer/pioneer) tool.

-DrNED Examiner has two configuration parameters: `/drned-xmnr/xmnr-directory` and `/drned-xmnr/drned-directory`.
-The former sets the location where the tool stores its data and defaults to `/tmp/xmnr`; the latter default to the built-in DrNED version that come with this NSO package.
+DrNED Examiner has three configuration parameters: `/drned-xmnr/xmnr-directory`, `/drned-xmnr/drned-directory` and `/drned-xmnr/ncs-ipc-port`. `/drned-xmnr/xmnr-directory` sets the location where the tool stores its data and defaults to `/tmp/xmnr`;
+ `/drned-xmnr/drned-directory` default to the built-in DrNED version that come with this NSO package.
 For using a different version of DrNED, you can point to a different DrNED installation directory than the default one.
-(As an alternative, set the environment variable `DRNED` before starting NSO and configure the drned-directory to `env`)
+(As an alternative, set the environment variable `DRNED` before starting NSO and configure the drned-directory to `env`) Finally, `/drned-xmnr/ncs-ipc-port` allows you to use a different IPC port for NSO than the default value (4569).

 The following sections briefly describe actions implemented by the tool.
 All actions have only a textual output with fields `success` (populated if the